STARSkate: Star 1 to 5

 Our STARSkate Star 1 program provides both an extension of CanSkate and introduction to figure skating.
 The focus is building on the fundamentals, forward, backward, turn and stop as well as introducing figure skating elements, jumps and spins.

-- 10 minute warm up working on speed and power on basic forward and backward skating and the use of the blade, proper posture and balance.
+- 10 minute warm up: working on speed and power, on basic forward and backward skating, the use of the blade, proper posture and balance.

 - 10 minute skills: lesson where the skaters will focus on edges, steps and turns in isolation leading into footwork and the preliminary skill set.

 - 10 minute dance: where the skaters will focus on the specific dance edges and steps that lead into the preliminary dance set.
 The skaters will also learn the Dutch Waltz.

-- 20 minute personal development skaters will use this time to practice the lesson and practice individually their movements and .
+- Personal development time: skaters will use this time to independently practise the lessons and develop their skills.
 Private lessons can also be arranged for this time.

 CSA Approved hockey helmets are mandatory for Star 1 (stage 5) skaters.

 For further information contact the STARSkate Program co-ordinator (see coaches page).

 Professional Coaches and Private Lessons